MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-in-powershell.md

 ---

+> [!IMPORTANT]
+> When you have an Azure CLI script that is producing an error, **consider how the environment you are working in is parsing the Azure CLI command syntax.**

 ## Pass spaces in Azure CLI parameters

 In Azure CLI, when you need to pass a parameter value containing a space, there are quoting